 Elvis Presley is a legendary rock star who grew up in Tupelo, Mississippi, and Memphis, Tennessee.
-He got his sound from the pop, gospel, rhythm and blues and country music that was available in Memphis while he was growing up there.
-He became a recording artist in 1954.
-It took only two years for him to become one of the most popular recording artists of his time.
-He played only two musical instruments professionally.
-The guitar was his obvious favorite.
+He got his sound from the pop, gospel, country, and rhythm and blues music that was available in Memphis while he was growing up there.
+He became a recording artist in 1954, and quickly became an icon in just two years.
+Presley played two musical instruments professionally, but the guitar was his personal favorite.

 Elvis Presley was rarely on stage without a guitar.
 He used countless guitars in his career, allegedly doing significant damage to them during his performances.
 Elvis' on-stage persona was aggressive for the period.
 He would swing his guitars, break strings with his hard picking and sometimes even throw them.
 The guitars played by the "King of Rock and Roll" are now worth significant sums of money.